LibrariesHacked/librarieshacked.github.io/_posts/2022-01-05-public-lending-right.md

 3. Every two months the library services send data on the number of loans (checkouts and renewals), by ISBN.

-4. For each region, the PLR team have an total annual loans figure, taken from annual CIPFA stats.
-They can then apply a multiplier to their sample data to estimate a loans figure for each ISBN.
+4. For each region, the PLR team have a total annual loans figure, taken from annual CIPFA stats.
+They can then apply a multiplier to their sample to estimate a loans figure for each ISBN.
 For example, 1 million loans may have been sampled.
 CIPFA may report 2 million loans happened.
 Therefore PLR would double the numbers they have.
 Sample data is reported regularly, but CIPFA reports are released 9 months after the relevant financial year.
 Therefore the previous year's CIPFA totals are used.

 5. A total of £6m of funding is distributed to registered authors and contributors, minus administration costs.
 A minimum payment amount is set to £1 and a maximum of £6,600.
 Within those thresholds a calculation is made for how much each loan of a registered ISBN receives.
 This gives a 'rate per loan'.
 See below for recent values (in pence).